 Cyber security is seen as both the one of greatest threats and largest opportunities of the digital age.
+If you aren’t employing someone like digitaldefense.com, then I’m afraid you’re behind the times and very vulnerable.
 High profile hackings both private companies such as Target (TGT) and Sony to government spying (Angela Merkel’s cell phone!) finally reaching the worldwide stage as President Obama hosted the cyber summit at Stanford in February.

 That coincided with the earning’s releases from the top publicly traded cyber security companies such CyberArk (CYBR) Palo Alto Networks (PANW) and FireEye (FEYE) and each delivered better than expected results.
 The confluence of public awareness with a tangible business prospects help catapult the shares of each up some 30% in the month of February.